 - poor maintenance of towing vehicles, trailers or other equipment

-- falls when riding as passengers on tractors or trailers
+- falls when riding as passengers on collection trailers

 - inclement weather